 The outer structure of the hull is fortified by additional strengthening materials and painted using polymer paints to mitigate damage from friction.
 Thus, the ship glide through ice crushing it under its weight and the ice gets pushed aside by the smooth hull.
 The other ships are hence able to move through those waters freely again and continue the commercial activities.

-The typical hull shape in an ordinary ship is designed in a manner that it can withstand waves or preferably resist it.
-But the construction of the ice breaker is such that it takes the full force of the waves head-on.
+The typical hull shape in an ordinary ship is designed in a manner that it can withstand waves or preferably resist them.
+But the construction of the icebreaker is such that it takes the full force of the waves head-on.
 This might be efficient in the task that it is designed for but definitely makes it unusable in normal seas and makes controlling the ship really difficult.

 Research is being carried out to come out with better designs that would get rid of these limitations.
 E.g. the double-acting ships feature propellers that can be turned in all direction to take better control of the vessel and enabling it to move backward thereby generating enough thrust to break the ice.
 However, these ships can be used in very specific scenarios and that is why icebreaker ships still continue to be the most popular and intelligent choice for icebreaking.